 - Bar Pro Bono Unit.

-- Member of Child Abduction Lawyers Association.
+- Child Abduction Lawyers Association.

 Amelia specialises in Extradition proceedings in first instance hearings at the Westminster Magistrates’ Court, and in appeals to the Administrative Court and the Supreme Court.